powersync-ja/powersync-js/demos/example-nextjs/README.md

 To see it in action:

-1. Make sure to run `pnpm build:packages` in the root directory of this Git repo.
+1. Make sure to run `pnpm install` and `pnpm build:packages` in the root directory of this repo.
 2. Copy `.env.local.template` to `.env.local`, and complete the environment variables.
 You can generate a [temporary development token](https://docs.powersync.com/usage/installation/authentication-setup/development-tokens), or leave blank to test with local-only data.
-3. `pnpm start`
+3. cd into this directory and run `pnpm start`.
-4. Open the localhost URL in the browser displayed in the terminal output.
+4. Open the localhost URL displayed in the terminal output in your browser.